How to weatherproof garden furniture – extend the life of your wood, metal and rattan furniture

 1. Remove dirt and debris

-If your wooden garden furniture hasn't been used over the winter months, start by taking a stiff brush to remove any dirt and debris that has found a home there.
+Start by taking a stiff brush like the Charles Bentley Stiff Bassine Wooden Hand Scrub Brush, available at Amazon, to remove any dirt and debris that has found a home there.
 Cobwebs, dust, and moss need to be cleared away before the furniture can be weatherproofed.

 2. Sand the surface

-'With some sandpaper, or an orbital sander to save time, remove any rough edges on your wooden garden furniture set', says Samuel Platt, Creative Design, Homebase.
+'With some sandpaper, or an orbital sander to save time, remove any rough edges on your wooden garden furniture set', says Samuel Platt, creative design manager at Homebase.
 'Make sure to wear some safety goggles and a dust mask while you do this, to protect yourself from any fragments of wood.'

 3. Give the furniture a good clean